 “Password strength” is a measure of a password’s ability to resist brute-force attacks.
 The longer, more complex, and more unpredictable a password, the greater its password strength.

 Unfortunately, weak passwords are one of the most common and overlooked causes of system breaches.
 For this reason, passwords must be sufficiently strong to keep vital systems from being compromised.

 Computers can be effective generators of strong passwords because they create random strings very easily.
 Humans, on the other hand, tend to create much weaker passwords because they often choose obvious things they will remember, like their own name, or the names of family members and friends.

-Even Star Wars names like “Solo” or “Princess” are fairly common.
+For example, Star Wars names like “Solo” or “Princess” are fairly common.
 Additionally, words like “password,” or simple keyboard patterns like “12345” or “hjkl;” are easily guessable, and so should be avoided.

-The problem with these passwords is they are simply not complex, and so are easily cracked by hackers.
+The problem with these passwords is they are simply not complex, and so are easily cracked with brute-force attacks by hackers.
 A strong, secure password will include a combination of upper / lower case letters, numbers, and special characters.
 This is where password requirements and policies come into play.

 Password requirements help ensure that a password meets a certain complexity test; for example, be at least 8 characters in length, uses a mix of upper and lowercase characters, special characters, etc.